-Bladder removal surgery, also called cystectomy, is the removal of the urinary bladder.
-After this surgery, a doctor must create a new pathway for urine to leave the body.
+Bladder removal surgery, or cystectomy, is the removal of the urinary bladder.
+After this procedure, a surgeon must create a new pathway for urine to leave the body.

-A person should prepare fully before going into bladder removal surgery, including having an understanding of how their life will be different afterward.
-Preparation can help the individual set reasonable expectations of their post-surgery life.
+A person should prepare fully before going into bladder removal surgery.
+This includes having an understanding of how their life will be different afterward.
+Preparation can help the individual set reasonable expectations for their post-surgery life.

-Bladder removal surgery procedures and a person’s recovery may be different for men and women.
+Bladder removal surgery procedures and people’s recovery may be different for males and females.

-In this article, we take a close look at the procedure for bladder removal surgery or cystectomy, what to expect during recovery, and quality of life after.
+This article discusses the procedure for bladder removal surgery, what to expect during recovery, and post-surgery quality of life.

-A person should go into bladder surgery knowing all their options.
-Often, the specific surgical possibilities that are right for a particular patient will depend on:
+A person should go into bladder surgery having explored all of their options.
+Often, the specific surgical possibilities that are right for a particular person will depend on:

 - their overall health

-Though their basic surgical options are the same, men and women may have various other organs removed based on their biological sex.
+Although their basic surgical options are the same, males and females may have various other organs removed based on their natal sex.

-When a man has a radical cystectomy, the doctor may also remove:
+When a male undergoes radical cystectomy, the surgeon may also remove:

 - the glands that secrete semen